 My kids started off filling them with sand, but then wondered what else they could fill their sensory balls with.
 Perhaps flour?
 Maybe soapy water?
 What about water beads?
-The possibilities are endless.

 We used pencils to help push the sand into the balloon.
 We then squished the balloon to make it flat and make room for more sand.